 A good estate plan alleviates the pain of leaving your loved ones to deal with the complexities of allocating your assets after your death.
 And for parents of young children, it stipulates who will care for your children in the event you are no longer here to do so.
 A thoughtful estate plan is a gift to those you love the most.
 Make a point to review your estate plan and update as necessary this year.

-If you would like to learn more about any of these steps to becoming financially fit this year, contact First National Wealth Management to make 2020 the year you stick to your New Year’s resolution and get in the best financial shape of your life.
+If you would like to learn more about any of these steps to becoming financially fit this year, send us a note — and make 2020 the year you stick to your New Year’s resolution and get in the best financial shape of your life.